-Franchisors fail at a much higher rate than necessary and it’s their pre-franchise planning that is often the cause.
-Bibby Group has always insisted on a true feasibility study before the decision to franchise is made.
-Feasibility is often just a hurried phone call with a consultant that praises franchising as a printing press for dollars.
-This is done because both the consultant and the prospect want to get things going.
-Analysis of the entire business and its people is required.
+Franchisors fail at a much higher rate than is realized outside of the industry.
+And it’s their pre-franchise planning that is often the cause.
+The Bibby Group insists on a true feasibility study before the decision to franchise a business is made.
+It’s the only fair and logical way for a prospective franchisor to learn about franchising.
+But it’s also about how the proposed business and the business owner might fit within the industry.
+Unfortunately, feasibility is often just a hurried phone call with a consultant that praises franchising as a printing press for dollars.
+This happens because both the consultant and the prospect want to get things going.
+What’s require is analysis of the entire business and its people.

 Franchisees also fail due to lack of planning and in their case it’s a total lack of concern, or a refusal to conduct proper franchise due diligence.
 They refuse common sense due diligence before buying because, just like the franchisor above, it’s easier not to do the necessary homework and planning.
-Whether you believe it or not, most franchise owners really don’t know what they’ve purchased until after the own their franchise; often long after.
+Believe it or not, most franchise owners really don’t know what they’ve purchased until after they take ownership of their franchise.
+In many cases, long after.
 Why is this so?
-Because most franchise purchases are made on emotion, not research.
-Many franchise brokers earn a fine living in franchising due to this fact alone?
+Because most franchisors make purchases on emotion, not research.
+Many franchise brokers earn a fine living in franchising due to this fact alone.
 Be smart, retain competent due diligence assistance if you’re buying a franchise.

-Psychology is Factor Two in Avoiding Franchise Failure
+Psychology is a Large Factor in Lowering Franchise Failure Rates

-Again, both franchisors and franchisees fail because they fall prey to a similar problem; the psychology of franchising.
+Once again, both sides of the equation, franchisors and franchisees, fail because they fall prey to a similar problem; the psychology of franchising.

 Franchisors often get started because someone sells them on franchising their business.
 We’ve addressed this issue many times, but even those who have heard or read our advice will often not pay attention.
-They run themselves into the ground on the clever words and encouragement of salesmanship.
+They run themselves into the ground on the clever words of encouragement and/or salesmanship.
 And that salesmanship can come in many forms.
-It’s often a consultant.
-It can also be a friend, customer or family member suggesting that a business would make a great franchise.
+It’s often a consultant but just as likely be a friend, customer or family member suggesting that a business would make a great franchise.
 Just because those folks might like a person and their business, they don’t know what makes a great franchise.
-They offer words of encouragement, but they are dangerous words.
+Their words of encouragement start some serious thinking in the minds of business owners.
 The idea of franchising is intoxicating to entrepreneurs and they are prone to place emotions ahead of practical, logical decision making.

 Franchisees, as stated above, tend to buy franchises based on emotion, on glitter, on the idea of a so called hot business opportunity.
 Those are all the wrong reasons for getting into franchising, but they are clever culprits and they win more than they lose.
-Smart buyers look first at whether or not franchising is a good emotional fit with the framework of a dictated system.
+Smart buyers should first determine whether franchising is a good emotional fit with the framework of a dictated system.
 And smart buyers also look into what type of business might best fit who they are as a person.
 That’s why we produced The Focus Program for Emerging Entrepreneurs.

-Planning and psychology are the two key elements that usually play a role in both franchise failure and/or franchise success.
+Planning and psychology are the two key elements that usually play a role in both franchising failure and/or franchise success.